 - Study full-time or part-time to suit your personal circumstances

-This exciting new MSc has been launched at a time when a process of swift and relentless change is transforming our justice system.
-This process aims to develop and sustain a high performing, efficient and effective criminal and community justice system which both benefits victims and rehabilitates those who offend.
+During a time when a process of swift and relentless change is transforming our justice system, this MSc aims to develop and sustain a high performing, efficient and effective criminal and community justice system which both benefits victims and rehabilitates those who offend.

 Broad appeal and relevance